All guides

 O-1 Visa to Green Card (2026 Guide)

-The O-1 visa is one of the strongest positions to start a green card from.
-Unlike H-1B holders, O-1 holders have already demonstrated extraordinary ability or achievement — the same evidentiary standard used for EB-1A, the fastest employment-based green card category.
-If your O-1 petition was approved, much of the hard work toward a green card is already done.
+O-1 holders start the green card race well ahead of H-1B holders.
+Your O-1 approval already proved extraordinary ability or achievement under a standard nearly identical to EB-1A, the fastest employment-based green card category.
+Much of the hard work is already done.

-This guide covers the two primary green card routes for O-1 holders — EB-1A (extraordinary ability) and EB-2 NIW (National Interest Waiver) — including timelines, evidence strategy, and which path works best depending on your profile.
+This guide covers the two main routes for O-1 holders: EB-1A (extraordinary ability) and EB-2 NIW (National Interest Waiver).
+It walks through timelines, evidence strategy, and which path fits which profile.

 Key Takeaways

-• O-1 to EB-1A is the fastest path: no labor certification (PERM) required, no employer sponsorship needed, and EB-1A is current for all countries — typical total timeline is 8–16 months with premium processing.
+• O-1 to EB-1A is the fastest path: no PERM, no employer sponsorship, and EB-1A is current for all countries.
+Typical total timeline: ~1–1.5 years with premium processing at current USCIS times.

-• Your O-1 evidence is reusable: the 8 criteria for EB-1A overlap heavily with the O-1 standard.
-Most O-1 holders already meet 3+ of the required criteria (you need at least 3 of 10, or a major award).
+• Your O-1 evidence is reusable.
+The EB-1A criteria overlap heavily with the O-1 standard.
+Most O-1 holders already meet 3 of the 10 EB-1A criteria from their original petition (or qualify via a one-time major award).

 • EB-2 NIW is the backup: if your profile is strong on national importance but weaker on peer recognition, NIW lets you self-petition without an employer.
 Timeline is longer (12–24+ months) due to the EB-2 visa bulletin queue.